We all like saving money on our monthly utility bills, but you should know there’s a way to do it when you aren’t even home.

 Other Ways to Use Less Energy:

-• Smart thermostat installation: Using a smart thermostat in the summer helps save money on energy costs as it forms temperature schedules according to your lifestyle and home environment.
+- Smart thermostat installation: Using a smart thermostat in the summer helps save money on energy costs as it forms temperature schedules according to your lifestyle and home environment.
 It'll take care of making changes while you are home or sleeping, before allowing it to warm up when no one is around.
 With models like the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
-Requesting smart thermostat installation in your Milwaukee home is an effortless way to set the correct temperature no matter where you are.
+Requesting smart thermostat installation in your West Allis & Milwaukee area home is an effortless way to set the correct temperature no matter where you are.

-• Update your existing HVAC system: Upgrading your HVAC system is another great option for long-term energy savings.
+- Update your existing HVAC system: Upgrading your HVAC system is another great option for long-term energy savings.
 If a system boasts high energy efficiency, lower utility bills won't be far behind since it requires less energy to reach your preferred temperatures.
-Air conditioning installation in Milwaukee is only a phone call away, so don't hesitate to reach out to local pros like Done Right Air who can set you up for success.
+Air conditioning installation in West Allis & Milwaukee area is only a phone call away, so don't hesitate to reach out to local pros like Done Right Air who can set you up for success.

-• Schedule annual AC maintenance: Investing in or ignoring regular air conditioning maintenance in Milwaukee can have a big impact on your monthly energy use.
+- Schedule annual AC maintenance: Investing in or ignoring regular air conditioning maintenance in West Allis & Milwaukee area can have a big impact on your monthly energy use.
 By regularly cleaning the coils, checking for damage and clearing air vents of dust and debris, this can help your HVAC system run more efficiently.
 Increasing efficiency also limits strain on key parts and lowers operational costs, lowering total energy use and eventually the total monthly bill.